AbhinavRaj24/Infosec_Learnathon/Day 1/Resources.md

 # Day 1 - Introduction
 Hello guys!
 Welcome to the world of hacking and cyber security.
-First thing first, lets talk about what motivates you towards this domain!
-Pretty black green movie screens, commands going on...and boooom "HACKED"!
+First things first, lets talk about what motivates you towards this domain!
+Pretty black-green movie screens, commands going on...and boooom-"HACKED"!

 ### So, what is Infosec?
 Information security (Infosec) is about protecting information and systems from unauthorized access or misuse.
 It’s about learning how systems work so you can defend them — and sometimes break them in **legal** environments (to learn xD).